A Shark Sttacked My Best Friend

 And, of course, the wide, sandy beaches and endless ocean invited us to enjoy the surf.

-One morning, tired of diving under the waves and swimming in the shallows, we wandered to one of the numerous stores that offered cheap t-shirts, trinkets, and other tacky treasures.
-After a search through our entertainment options, we pooled our money and bought an inflatable raft.
-It wasn’t a cool surfboard like we’d seen in the movies, but it was as close as we could get.
+One morning, tired of diving under the waves and swimming in the shallows, we wandered into one of the countless shops selling cheap t-shirts, trinkets, and other tacky treasures.
+After surveying our entertainment options, we pooled our money and bought an inflatable raft.
+It wasn’t the cool surfboard we’d seen in movies, but it was as close as we could get.

-And, yes, it was fun.
+And yes, it was fun.
 Our first attempts to ride the waves ended poorly, flipping us over and dunking us underwater.
 When we finally mastered the basics, we tried more advanced, ridiculous, and dangerous stunts.
-Most of them ended badly, but we laughed ourselves silly.
+Most ended badly, but we laughed ourselves silly.

-At some point, we paddled beyond the white caps and floated in the swells further from shore.
+At some point, we paddled beyond the whitecaps and floated in the swells farther from shore.
 We told jokes, made up stories, and mourned our ending summer.
 I was entering my last year of elementary school.
-He was going to his first year of junior high.
-It was the first time we would be going to different schools.
+He was starting junior high.
+It would be the first time we’d go to different schools.

-Those simple notes might be the most recognized music from any movie.
-You heard it everywhere you went that year.
+Those simple notes might be the most recognizable music from any movie.
+You heard it everywhere that year.
 You still hear it today.
-And we hummed it on the raft that fateful day, though I don’t remember which one of us did it first.
+And we hummed it on the raft that fateful day, though I don’t remember which one of us started it.

 We paused for dramatic effect.
 Sprawled on the raft, we searched the water for creatures but found only shadows.
-We pointed anyway as if something lurked.
+We pointed anyway, pretending something lurked.

-We laughed nervously, knowing it wasn’t real, but wondering just the same as the music picked up its pace.
+We laughed nervously, knowing it wasn’t real—but wondering, just the same—as the music picked up pace.

 Duuunnnnnnnn dun dun dun dun dun dun dun dun dun dun

 Then one of us would scream as if being bitten.
-We did that joke over and over and over, but it never failed to make us laugh.
+We repeated that joke over and over, but it never failed to make us laugh.
 As soon as the giggles subsided, the music would start again.

-But while we weren’t afraid of Mother Nature, we both feared the punishment of our mothers if we were caught doing something we shouldn’t.
-We needed to return to shore.
+While we weren’t afraid of Mother Nature, we both feared the wrath of our mothers if we got caught doing something we shouldn’t.
+We needed to get back to shore.

-Jimmy, the stronger swimmer, dove into the ocean, grabbed the towrope, and pulled the raft toward shore.
-I climbed on top of it, kicking and paddling.
-We were making good time and were both confident of not getting caught, so the games resumed.
+Jimmy, the stronger swimmer, dove into the ocean, grabbed the towrope, and pulled the raft toward land.
+I climbed on top, kicking and paddling.
+We were making good time and felt confident we wouldn’t get caught—so the games resumed.
 I hummed the first two notes.

-He turned his head back to me, that fearless grin of his on his tanned face.
+He turned his head, that fearless grin spread across his tanned face.
 His eyes twinkled in the sunlight.
-He wasn’t going to scare that easily.
+He would not scare that easily.

-As I finished the second pair of notes, his eyes grew wide and lost their shine.
-His smile turned to a grimace.
-He tilted his head back and…
+As I finished the second pair of notes, his eyes grew wide and lost their sparkle.
+His smile twisted into a grimace.
+He tilted his head back and—

-I wanted to believe we were still playing our game, but I knew that shriek wasn’t a joke.
+I wanted to believe we were still playing, but I knew that sound wasn’t a joke.
 Nothing about it carried any humor.
 It chilled me to the bone.

 Jimmy let go of the towrope and flailed his hands against his chest.
 The water churned around him as he battled his attacker.
 The more he fought, the louder he yelled.
 “Get it off me!
 Get it off!”